VinodNallavade/AzLogicApps/README.md

-# Logic App Consumption Plan Deployment
+# Logic App Deployment (HTTP Trigger Response)

-This repository contains an Azure Resource Manager (ARM) template for deploying a Logic App (Consumption plan).
+This repository contains an Azure Resource Manager (ARM) template for deploying a simple Logic App (Consumption plan) that responds to HTTP requests with a "Hello from Logic App!" message.

 ## Prerequisites